Holdin' Onto Something

 "Holdin' Onto Something" is a song written by Tom Shapiro and Thom McHugh, and recorded by American country music artist Jeff Carson.
-It was released in March 1996 as the fourth single from his debut album Jeff Carson.
+It was released in March 1996, as the fourth single from his debut album by Jeff Carson.
 The song reached number 6 on the Billboard Hot Country Singles & Tracks chart in June 1996.
 Before its release, it was the b-side to the album's third single, "The Car".

 It was also recorded by John Michael Montgomery on his 1995 self-titled album.